 - LinkedIn Connections, Contacts, and Followers, Oh My!
 (7/26/2015) - A number of people have asked me, “What is the difference between LinkedIn Connections and Followers?”
 Such an interesting question!
 But first, I have to add Contacts into the mix, just to make it more complicated.
 Here it is, broken down based on how LinkedIn is approaching it currently.
 And as I always say, it’s […]

-- Getting your blog ready for Social Selling (Part 2 of 3); selecting a theme (11/26/2014) - This is the second in our three part series on getting your blog ready for social selling.
-Read Part 1 if you missed it.
+- Getting your blog ready for Social Selling; selecting a theme (11/26/2014) - This is the second in our three part series on getting your blog ready for social selling.
 All of the large CMS-type systems support some sort of theme, or “skin”.
-Our examples for this series are all centered on WordPress, but most of what we say here will apply […]
+Our examples for this series are all centered on WordPress, but most of what we say here will apply in some way to the others. […]

-- Getting your blog ready for Social Selling (Part 3 of 3); tuning the blog (11/26/2014) - This is the third and last installment in our series on getting your WordPress blog ready for Social Selling.
-If you missed it, read Part 1 here or Part 2.
+- Getting your blog ready for Social Selling; tuning the blog (11/26/2014) - This is the third installment in our series on getting your WordPress blog ready for Social Selling.
 Now that you have your new blog, it’s time for some refinements to make it ready to support your new Social approach to selling.
-Here are […]
+Here are some tips you can use today: Publish relevant content frequently—you may need […]